-The Voice Command system understands two types of commands.
+The Voice Command system understands two types of commands, Universal commands and Local commands.
 Universal commands are available at all times.
 Local commands are available if the supported radio mode is active.

-Changing the Volume
+Changing The Volume

-- 1. Start a dialogue by pressing the Voice Command (% button. - 2.
-Say a command (e.g., "Help"). - 3.
+- 1. Start a dialogue by pressing the Voice Command button. - 2.
+Say a command (e.g., "Help").

 Use the ON/OFF VOLUME rotary knob to adjust the volume to a comfortable level while the Voice Command system is speaking.
 Please note the volume setting for Voice Command is different than the audio system.